-“You’ll want to adjust to at least a two to three percent incline,” Beckstead concurs, “because downhill can cause you to overstrike and pull hamstrings.
+“You’ll want to adjust to at least a 2% to 3% incline,” Beckstead concurs, “because downhill can cause you to overstrike and pull hamstrings.
 With even a slight incline you’ll run with better technique and your biomechanics are better.”

-The most important thing, Logan points out, is not to focus on just on exercise.
-“Do some strength and mobility training, too: many of our iFit (see below) workouts get you off the treadmill to do a plank, crunches, or some other movement during the workout.”
+The most important thing, Logan points out, is not to focus on just exercise.
+“Do some strength and mobility training, too: Many of our iFit (see below) workouts get you off the treadmill to do a plank, crunches, or some other movement during the workout.”

 Logan points out that “if you’ve decided to participate in ‘Dry January,’ this is a great time to get started with a treadmill regimen.
 Between dropping the empty calories of cocktails and adding the benefits of a regular cardio routine, you’ll be able to see progress quickly; which will help you stay motivated.”